rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 The idea behind FlowCron is that there is one FlowCron per project on a HPC system.
 Therefore, the  slurm script, should be written similar to how the project slurm scripts are written for that HPC.
 So slurm arguments like `--qos`, `--account` or `--partition` will need the appropriate values for that project.

-Other slurm arguments should be filled in depending on project and/or the job to be computed.
+Other slurm arguments should be filled in depending on the project and/or the job to be computed.

 Below is a template `submission_script.sh` that should be used: